Leaked records open a 'Pandora' box of financial secrets

 "This is where our missing hospitals are," Oxfam said in a statement.
 "This is where the pay-packets sit of all the extra teachers and firefighters and public servants we need.
 Whenever a politician or business leader claims there is `no money' to pay for climate damage and innovation, for more and better jobs, for a fair post-COVID recovery, for more overseas aid, they know where to look."

-The Pandora Papers are a follow to a similar project released in 2016 called the "Panama Papers" compiled by the same journalistic group.
+The Pandora Papers are a follow-up to a similar project released in 2016 called the "Panama Papers" compiled by the same journalistic group.

 In contrast, the Panama Papers culled through 2.6 terabytes of data leaked by one now-defunct law firm called Mossack Fonseca that was located in the country that inspired that project's nickname.